dprabin25/BioShift/README.md

  > Note: If the installation of these python packages is not easy, you may want to use Anaconda for Python 3 (https://www.anaconda.com/distribution/).
  >
- > Or you can try python3 -m pip install [package name].
+ > Or you can try python3 -m pip install python -m pip install "openai" "pandas" "numpy".
  >
  > Alternatively, you can install them by [explain how to install requirements through terminal]
+>>python3 -m pip install -r requirements.txt

 ### 2. API key
  > 1. Create an OpenAI account. https://platform.openai.com/